nethesis/tancredi/API.md

 ## Media types

-The following paths basically expects the `application/json` media type header in both request and response payloads.
-If not otherwise stated assume that media type.
+If not otherwise stated assume `application/json` media type for both request and response.

 Error responses use media type `application/problem+json` as defined by [RFC 7807](https://tools.ietf.org/html/rfc7807).